yotambraun/bot_chat_deepseek/README.md

   <img src="https://img.shields.io/badge/AWS-EC2%20Instances-yellow.svg" alt="AWS EC2" />
 </p>

-Welcome to **Bot Chat DeepSeek** – an AI-powered chatbot system designed to showcase the end-to-end pipeline of fine-tuning a Large Language Model (LLM) on AWS.
+Welcome to **Bot Chat DeepSeek** – end-to-end pipeline of fine-tuning a Large Language Model (LLM) on AWS.
 This repository demonstrates how to prepare a custom dataset, fine-tune a language model, deploy it on AWS SageMaker, and interact with it via a Flask-based API.

 ### Why LoRA and Parameter-Efficient Tuning?
 Traditional full fine-tuning of Large Language Models can be computationally expensive and memory-intensive, especially as model sizes grow into the billions of parameters.
 Parameter-Efficient Fine-Tuning (PEFT) methods like LoRA (Low-Rank Adaptation of Large Language Models) address these challenges by freezing most of the model’s parameters and only training a small subset of additional weights.
 This significantly reduces: